DrCronos/ERC20-ETH-NFT-DRAINER/README.md

 Please do not text me if you are not ready to test and buy!.

-# To purchase the script and get more info contact me on telegram: https://t.me/cronos1402
+#To purchase the script and get more info contact me on telegram: https://t.me/cronos1402

+#  The developer does not support any kind of Illegal activities.